auth0/docs/articles/libraries/lock/v11/migration-guide.md

 [Migrating from Lock v10 in React Applications](/libraries/lock/v11/migration-react)

 :::note
-If you have any questions or concerns, you can submit them using the [Support Center](${env.DOMAIN_URL_SUPPORT}), or directly through your account representative, if applicable.
+If you have any questions or concerns, you can discuss them in the [Auth0 Community](https://community.auth0.com/), submit them using the [Support Center](${env.DOMAIN_URL_SUPPORT}), or directly through your account representative, if applicable.
 :::